rhiaro/questforbrothers/index.md

 A throat was cleared.
 Jackann, and others, turned towards the sound.
 An unnaturally tall person across the room was rousing their attention.
 No, the person was standing on a table.
 A Tivnish, in a purple robe with white edges, a flash of never-seen colour.
 The Tivnish spoke, voice booming but gentle, in words Jackann could not understand.
 He strained, listening desperately for something that made sense.
 Had he forgotten all language?
 Had the Complex completely scrambled his brain?
 He looked around and saw (former) prisoners nodding, delight in their eyes, or shock, or tears.
 But others were frowning, wincing, looking around as he was; they didn't understand either.
 The Tivnish paused and looked around.
 Then took a deep breath.

 "We are here to release you.
-We are here united from the nations of Tivinies, Tantonia, and United East Balan, to end the practice of forced labour in the Sourcelands.
+We are here united from the nations of Tivnies, Tantonia, and United East Balan, to end the practice of forced labour in the Sourcelands.
 We regret, and convey the regret of the governments and people of our nations, what you have undergone for so long.
 We regret the lost years of your lives, and the pain you have all suffered.
 You are now free.
 Wait, please, calmly, and you will all be taken care of."

 The Tivnish accent was thick, but the words were Tantonian.